11 Best Must-See Festivals Of India

-Activities: Though writing down about the activates you can enjoy in the Goa carnival would require a separate list altogether, some that you shouldn’t miss out at any cost include the Grand opening parade and the Goan plays along with the masquerade ball.
+Activities: Though writing down about the activities you can enjoy in the Goa carnival would require a separate list altogether, some that you shouldn’t miss out on at any cost include the Grand opening parade and the Goan plays along with the masquerade ball.

 Time: February – March (specifics decided as per Catholic Calendar)

 Places to experience the best of the festival: Panaji, Vasco, Margoa and Mapusa.

 Holi, a vibrant, colourful festival that marks the beginning of Spring, is also known in many cultures as the Basant Utsav.
 While the entire country dips in the celebration of Holi, each of the places has a different vibe.
 For instance, if you want to enjoy a peaceful and tranquil holiday, then you must head towards Hampi.
 But if you are someone who is excited by the exuberant Holi celebrations as depicted in Bollywood, then Delhi is the perfect place for you.
 For those who appreciate art and music, the abode of peace designed by Tagore-Shantiniketan is an absolute must-visit.
 So, decide how you want to spend your Holi and India will offer you a place that fits your mood just right.

 Activities: Click colourful selfies with friends and family, enjoy the special drinks made with bhaang and groove to the popular tunes; appreciate the music and culture in places like Shantiniketan and Hampi.

 Places to experience the best of the festival: Delhi, Karnataka, Shantiniketan and Mathura.

 Eid Al- Fitr